 Unlike other permits, such as work or study permits, a TRP is not intended for long-term stays but rather provides a temporary solution for individuals facing specific inadmissibility issues.
 It is a discretionary measure and is granted on a case-by-case basis, often requiring applicants to demonstrate the necessity of their visit and their ability to adhere to Canadian laws.
 In contrast to permanent residency or citizenship, a TRP is a short-term solution designed to address specific circumstances, making it distinct from other immigration permits in Canada.

-What is a Temporary Resident Permit?
-A Temporary Resident Permit, also known as a TRP, is a document issued by Citizenship and Immigration Canada that allows people who are technically inadmissible to Canada to visit the country.
-A TRP is only given to a person if their need to come to Canada outweighs the risk of that person being in the country.
+A Temporary Resident Permit (TRP) in Canada is a document that allows individuals who are otherwise inadmissible to enter or stay in the country for a specific period.
+This permit is typically granted to individuals who do not meet the usual entry requirements but have a valid reason for visiting Canada.
 For example, an individual might be granted a TRP for a visit to Canada if the trip is work related and that person’s presence in Canada will be beneficial to the country or its citizens.